JCWoodworker/cuttingBoardCorner/README.md

 * [ ] Add more boards to the database

 ### DX
-* [ ] Add useEnv custom hook to get local environment
-* [ ] Add Admin/Basic button in Dev and Preprod to allow the current user to switch between them
 * [ ] Re-organize mappings
   * [ ] Enums
     * [ ] LocalStorageElements